cvogt/playtime/Readme.txt

-This is an amateur project exploring how convenient game development in Haskell can be.
+TLDR: make shoot-em-up-run

-A lot of the code is work in progress.
+This is a side project exploring game development in Haskell.

 Presented at Haskell.Love 2020 https://haskell.love/jan-christopher-vogt/